udara-lakshitha/100-spring-projects/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (You may need to add a LICENSE file - creating one with MIT content is standard).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---